AlexSartori/AdventOfCode/README.md

 #### Part 2
 Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.
 Instead, consider sums of a three-measurement sliding window.
 Your goal now is to count the number of times the sum of measurements in this sliding window increases from the previous sum.
 Consider sums of a three-measurement sliding window.
 How many sums are larger than the previous sum?

 ---

+## Day 2: Dive!

+#### Part 1
+Now, you need to figure out how to pilot this thing.
+It seems like the submarine can take a series of commands like `forward 1`, `down 2`, or `up 3`:

+- `forward X` increases the horizontal position by `X` units.
+- `down X` increases the depth by `X` units.
+- `up X` decreases the depth by `X` units.

+Note that since you're on a submarine, down and up affect your depth, and so they have the opposite result of what you might expect.
+The submarine seems to already have a planned course (your puzzle input).
+You should probably figure out where it's going.
+Your horizontal position and depth both start at 0.
+Calculate the horizontal position and depth you would have after following the planned course.
+What do you get if you multiply your final horizontal position by your final depth?

+#### Part 2
+Based on your calculations, the planned course doesn't seem to make any sense.
+You find the submarine manual and discover that the process is actually slightly more complicated.
+In addition to horizontal position and depth, you'll also need to track a third value, aim, which also starts at 0.
+The commands also mean something entirely different than you first thought:

+- `down X` increases your aim by `X` units.
+- `up X` decreases your aim by `X` units.
+- `forward X` does two things:
+  - It increases your horizontal position by `X` units.
+  - It increases your depth by your aim multiplied by `X`.

+Again note that since you're on a submarine, down and up do the opposite of what you might expect: "down" means aiming in the positive direction.
+Using this new interpretation of the commands, calculate the horizontal position and depth you would have after following the planned course.
+What do you get if you multiply your final horizontal position by your final depth?

+---